olivierbreuer/BKLST/README.md

 # The list

-But for now there is one and only one single list : BKLST.txt
+But for now there is one and only one single list.
+Last update is based on the date of the file.

 Please let me know if you encounter any problem or if you simply use the list !
 Any questions ?
 I will be glad to help.